2010 Daytona 500: Race

-Biffle passed Bowyer for first on the backstretch before an eighth caution was waved for an accident on lap 199: Elliott and Logano collided in the third turn, collecting Said.
+Biffle passed Bowyer for first on the backstretch heading towards turn three before an eighth caution was waved for an accident on lap 199 and froze the race order; Elliott and Logano collided in the third turn, collecting Said.
 On lap 202, Biffle led at the first green–white–checker finish, prolonging the race by two laps.
-On the next lap, just as Harvick took the lead from Biffle in turn two, the ninth caution was issued when Gordon hit Kahne on the backstretch and Kahne slid up the track, collecting Robert Richardson Jr. and Labonte.
-A second green–white–checker finish restarted the race on lap 206 (bringing it to 208 laps), with Harvick leading Jamie McMurray.
-Edwards delayed Harvick, allowing McMurray to take the lead with help from Biffle on the outside at turn three on lap 207.
-Earnhardt moved from tenth to second within 1½ laps, but could not challenge McMurray, who took his first Daytona 500 win, and the fourth of his career.
+On the next lap, just as Harvick took the lead from Biffle on the inside line in turn two after Biffle got sideways in the first turn, the ninth caution was issued when Gordon hit Kahne on the backstretch and Kahne slid up the track, collecting Robert Richardson Jr. and Labonte.
+A second green–white–checker finish restarted the race on lap 206 (bringing it to 208 laps), with Harvick leading Jamie McMurray, who experienced wheelspin in the rear wheels.
+Edwards pushed Harvick on the inside line into turn one but then delayed him, allowing McMurray to take the lead with help from Biffle on the outside at turn three on lap 207.
+Earnhardt moved from tenth to second within 1½ laps after changing all four tires at his final pit stop, but could not challenge McMurray, who took his first Daytona 500 win, and the fourth of his career.
 (Note: Team owner Chip Ganassi became the second person after Roger Penske to have owned a team which has won both the Indianapolis 500 and the Daytona 500.)
 Earnhardt, Biffle, Bowyer, Reutimann, Truex, Harvick, Kenseth, Edwards and Montoya completed the top ten.
 There were 52 lead changes among a then-record 21 drivers during the race.
 (Note: The event record was bettered with 74 lead changes amongst 22 drivers at the 2011 Daytona 500.)
 Harvick led the most laps of any driver, with 41.
 McMurray led once for two laps.